Professor of Law & William G. Coskran Chair

 - BA, cum laude, with distinction, Yale University

 - JD, University of California Los Angeles, Order of the Coif

-A nationally recognized scholar in tort law and legal ethics, Paul Hayden is currently the Thomas V. Girardi Professor of Consumer Protection Law, the first professor to occupy that endowed chair.
+A nationally recognized scholar in tort law and legal ethics, Paul Hayden is currently the Professor of Consumer Protection Law.

 Hayden has been a member of the Loyola Law School faculty since 1995.
 He served as Interim Dean of the law school and Interim Senior Vice President of Loyola Marymount University in 2015-16.
 Before serving as dean, he was the Associate Dean for Faculty from 2013-2015.
 He has been a visiting professor at UCLA School of Law numerous times, teaching Remedies and Professional Responsibility, most recently in the Fall of 2019.

 Prior to his tenure at Loyola, Hayden taught at Indiana University School of Law in Indianapolis, where he was granted tenure.
 While at I.U., Hayden was twice selected for the “Professor of the Year” award, given by students to the most outstanding teacher on the faculty.

 Before entering academia full time, Hayden was a litigation associate in the downtown Los Angeles office of Paul, Hastings, Janofsky & Walker, and in the Westwood firm of Boren, Sloan & Rosen.

 Hayden has authored or co-authored a four-volume torts treatise, The Law of Torts; a one-volume Hornbook on Torts; several editions of four different casebooks in torts and legal ethics; and a variety of law review articles.